 Asian shares skid on renewed US-China trade worries

-Shares skidded Thursday in Asia after moderate declines on Wall Street as anxious mounted over the possibility the U.S. and China may not reach a trade deal before next year.
+Shares skidded Thursday in Asia, tracking moderate declines on Wall Street as anxious mounted over the possibility the U.S. and China may not reach a trade deal before next year.

-A published report suggested a preliminary “Phase 1” trade pact that President Donald Trump had said he hoped to sign this month may not be completed this year as negotiators continue to wrestle over differences.
+A published report suggested a preliminary “Phase 1” trade pact may not be completed this year as negotiators continue to wrestle over differences.
 The report by Reuters cited an unnamed Trump administration official as saying it was possible a deal might not be reached, but more likely that it would.

 The comments spooked investors already twitchy over the possible blow to the talks from U.S. Congressional resolutions expressing support for human rights in Hong Kong, where political protests have dragged on for months.